library-pals/read-action/README.md

 When you add or update a book, you can set it as: want to read, started, finished, or abandoned.
 This will set the value as `bookStatus` and will add an accompanying date for the status.

+To update the book's status, trigger the action using the same identifier (ISBN or Libby share URL) that you used in the initial request.

 <!-- START GENERATED DOCUMENTATION -->

 ## Set up the workflow